pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

 It is also a good idea to configure a working development environment at this point.
 In the [Technical Setup](../setup.md) chapter we briefly introduced how to use IntelliJ for development.
-That should greatly improve your development experience compared to manipulating the file in simple text editor.
+That should greatly improve your development experience compared to manipulating the file in a simple text editor.
 :::

 ## Starting point